Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/README.md

 controlled with the `glean.setMetricsEnabled()` method.
 The application should provide some form of user interface to call this method.

+## Contact

+To contact us you can:
+- Find us on the Mozilla Slack in *#glean*, on [Mozilla IRC](https://wiki.mozilla.org/IRC) in *#telemetry*.
+- To report issues or request changes, file a bug in [Bugzilla in Toolkit::Telemetry](https://bugzilla.mozilla.org/enter_bug.cgi?product=Toolkit&component=Telemetry) and mention Glean in the title.
+- Send an email to *glean-team@mozilla.com*.

 ## License

     This Source Code Form is subject to the terms of the Mozilla Public